stefanseibert/stingray-python/README.md

 https://github.com/AutodeskGames/stingray-plugin
 (There is also an step by step installation guide and Wiki)

+## How to get started with Python?

+The example project of this plugin contains an example script how to hook your python code into Stingray

+## Important Notes

+This is a free time / hackday based project of one of the Stingray developers and not under official
+release from Autodesk.
+I try to add features to the Python API from time to time but using this code
+is at own risk and you should always backup your project files beforehand.

 ## Known Problems in Debug Builds

 If you wanna debug the plugin yourself and cannot get it run, this is because your python